xiphonics/picoTracker/README.md

 ## Experimental Features

 * There is a basic remote UI over USB available as a custom build (because enabling USB requires an extra 6kB of ram) that can be enabled using the `USB_REMOTE_UI` flag in the top level CMakeLists file.
 There is currently no documentation of the protocol except for in the [diff of the PR](#162).
+An [initial client app is also available](https://github.com/maks/picotracker_client) for testing.

 ## MANUAL